upALX/Ambition/README.md

 **Overview**

 A 21st century salon proposal: simple, modern and elegant.
-A wonderfoul and simple responsive web site.
+A wonderful and simple responsive web site.

 ---